edge-cloud/www.edge-cloud.net/_drafts/block-countries-with-route53.md

 This article walks you through using [Amazon Route 53 Geolocation Routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-geo), in order to block access to services from certain countries.
 In addition [RIPE Atlas](https://atlas.ripe.net/) is used in a subsequent step to validate the setup.

+# Motivation

+There are multiple reasons why you might want to block access to your website or API from a certain countries.
+If you are a US based company, you are required to comply with [US regulations regarding sanctions](https://www.bis.doc.gov/index.php/policy-guidance/country-guidance/sanctioned-destinations) against countries such as Cuba, Iran, North Korea, Sudan, or Syria.

+Another motivation could be to prevent illicit traffic from countries that you do not conduct business with.
+Especially China and Russia are known to be a prime source of illicit traffic.

 # Configuration setup

+Here, we are using [Amazon Route 53 Geolocation Routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-geo) to direct traffic from China for one or multiple domain names to either an invalid target IP or a static error page.

+Using an invalid IP address, such as a Loopback address like 127.0.0.1 would cause traffic destined for web site or API not to even reach your or your provider's network.

 ## Route 53 Geolocation routing

+{% include figure image_path="/content/uploads/2019/12/GeoBlock_China.png" caption="Figure 1: Create TXT record with a 'Geolocation' routing policy for the origin country 'China'." %}

+{% include figure image_path="/content/uploads/2019/12/GeoBlock_Default.png" caption="Figure 2: Create TXT record with a 'Geolocation' routing policy for all other countries." %}

+{% include figure image_path="/content/uploads/2019/12/GeoBlock_Result.png" caption="Figure 3: Resulting TXT record sets for a 'Geolocation' routing policy." %}

 ## Error page using CloudFront and S3